steqeq/0000/docs/understand/using_gpu_sanitizer.md

 It is also recommended to set the environment variable `HIP_ENABLE_DEFERRED_LOADING=0` before debugging HIP applications.

-After starting `rocgdb` breakpoints can be set on the address sanitizer runtime error reporting entrypoints of interest.
+After starting `rocgdb` breakpoints can be set on the address sanitizer runtime error reporting entry points of interest.
 For example, if an address sanitizer error report includes

 ```bash
 WRITE of size 4 in workgroup id (10,0,0)